LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 ```

-They can be compared much like any other pair of data types.
+Dictionaries can be compared much like any other pair of data types.

 ### Updating and Checking Membership